LOCATION: Lusby, MD

 Budget.
 The project was completed at 94% of the amount estimate and budgeted during the FEL engineering phase.

+The increased storage supported three new high speed bottling lines and upgrades to key processing systems.
+This continuous in-line blending system represented a paradigm shift for the plant, as previous operations were performed in a batch mode.
 TAI worked closely with the client to execute a full life cycle EPC project.
 Front-end engineering activities provided a cost estimate used in the client’s CAR and assisted in identifying and mitigating project risks.
 TAI leveraged the capabilities of several of its divisions while completing preliminary and detailed engineering and design, PLC/HMI programming, procurement, project and construction management, start-up and client operations and maintenance staff training.